hpc/hpc-collab/README.md

 # hpc-collab (sometimes: hpc-colab)

 This project provides provisioned HPC cluster models using underlying virtualization mechanisms.
+In short, "clusters as cattle, not pets."

 Its purpose is to provide a common baseline for repeatable HPC experiments.
 This has been used for education, distributed collaboration, tool development colaboration, failure signature discovery, local HPC debugging and cluster configuration comparisons.